 Barbara.
 Younger sister.
 You know, Barbara, right?..
 Was going for a ride when she found him.
 She's taking it pretty hard.
-Doc said there was dope in his system... and they found narcotics in his bedroom.
+Doc said there wasn't any dope in his system but they found drug paraphernalia in his bedroom.

-Jeez, I saw him in the Tack Room just before I left last night.
+Jeez, I saw him in the tack room just before I left last night.
 We didn't gab much but he seemed fine.
 Barbara and Bobby were pretty close.
 Is she around?
 I'd like to offer my condolences.